jnotts/music-platform/docs/prompts.md

 - Admin UI displays formatted duration using `formatDuration()` helper in @lib/validation/upload.ts

 _More back and forth used to reach working impl_

+### Prompt 010 - realtime updates for admin submissions dashboard and track updates

+Implement realtime updates for the admin submissions dashboard by integrating Supabase Broadcast.
+Configure app/admin/submissions/page.tsx to automatically listen for new-submission events from the server and track-updated events from the metadata extraction Edge Function, ensuring the UI reflects new data instantly without manual refreshes.
+Additionally, broadcast updates to track records from the edge function supabase/functions/extract-audio-duration/index.ts to also invalidate and refetch data.